Add some variety into your workouts and get a fighters body like the UFC and MMA star, by following this Conor McGregor’s Workout Routine.

 One of the things that makes Conor McGregor stand out from other UFC fighters is his unique style and movement.
 His physique is built for speed, power and agility in equal measures with a clear emphasis and fascination with the movement of the human body.
-This focus on movement is what leads to his unique style and it all starts with his training.
+This focus on movement is what leads to his unique style, and it all starts with his training.

-However for this Conor inspired workout I will only include some of his various resistance and movement exercises in order to focus on building a physique like him.
+However, for this Conor inspired workout I will only include some of his various resistance and movement exercises in order to focus on building a physique like him.
 Rather than becoming an actual fighter.

-Beginner Conor McGregor Workout
+Conor McGregor’s Workout Routine

 Rest for 1 – 3 minutes between sets and exercises.
 The example exercise duration’s and reps are set purposely low, you can obviously increase these as your fitness levels increase.

 Stand up straight with your feet around shoulder width apart, with your arms straight, slowly start to rotate them backwards and forwards.